Mary Ann Victoria Bruns, Ph.D.

 - Mary Kay Lupton, M.S.
 Soil Science (2008), Research Technician, Soil Characterization Lab, Penn State

 - Yonghua Luo, Ph.D.
-Soil Science (2007), Postdoctoral Researcher, USDOE National Renewable Energy Laboratory, Golden, Colorado
+Soil Science (2008), USDOE National Renewable Energy Laboratory, Golden, CO; now at Abeome, Athens, GA.

 - Loren Byrne, Ph.D.
-Ecology (2006), Assistant Professor of Biology, Roger Williams University, Bristol, RI
+Ecology (2006), Assistant Professor of Biology, Roger Williams University, Bristol, RI; now Associate Professor.

 - Jody Gibson, Ph.D.
 Soil Science (2005), TGE Resources, Inc., Houston, TX, now in Bakersfield, CA

 - Hugo Castillo, Ph.D.
-Ecology (2005), Facultad de Zootecnia, Universidad Autonoma de Chihuahua, Mexico
+Ecology (2005), Facultad de Zootecnia, Universidad Autonoma de Chihuahua, Mexico; now at New Mexico State University.

 - Dr. Radha Prasanna, (Sept-Dec 2010), Indian Agricultural Institute, New Delhi